readingcapital/readingcapital.github.io/resources.md

 ### Noteworthy Pieces ###

- * [“Real” value: Comments on the “labor theory of value” and the wealth of capitalist society](http://www.ruthlesscriticism.com/realvalue.htm) on the *labour theory of value* (chapter&nbsp;1 of Volume&nbsp;1)
+ * ["'Real' value: Comments on the 'labor theory of value' and the wealth of capitalist society"](http://www.ruthlesscriticism.com/realvalue.htm) discusses the *labour theory of value* (chapter&nbsp;1 of Volume&nbsp;1) and how it is usually misunderstood.